Low-metallicity massive single stars with rotation. III. Source of ionization and C-IV emission in I Zw 18: Conclusions

-From our careful review of the literature, we conclude that while certain kind of signal may dominate in one measurement (like how stellar emission dominates in some of the spectra we discuss in Sect.~\ref{sec:literature}), it does not follow that it will dominate all other measurements from the same, spatially extended galaxy.
+From our careful review of the literature, we conclude that while a certain kind of signal may dominate in one measurement (similarly to how stellar emission dominates in some of the spectra we discuss in Sect.~\ref{sec:literature}), it does not follow that it will dominate all other measurements from the same, spatially extended galaxy.
 The telescopes may point at different regions, apply differing extraction apertures, or have lower sensitivity in a given spectral range.
-Paying attention to the observational strategy (e.g. slit vs. integrated spectrum, pointing, size of aperture, etc.) is crucial when comparing various pieces of data from various instruments, especially when it comes to spatially resolved objects such as I~Zw~18. {In this context, detecting the emission bump around \li{O}{VI}{3818} (where the existing data is problematic, Sect.~\ref{sec:opt}) is a worthwhile future goal that could conclusively prove our theory about these WO stars---and thus, the existence of chemically-homogeneous evolution.
-At the faintness of I~Zw~18, such a measurement can only be done by a 6-10m class telescope with a low/medium resolution spectrograph.}
+Paying attention to the observational strategy (e.g. slit vs integrated spectrum, pointing, size of aperture) is crucial when comparing various pieces of data from various instruments, especially when it comes to spatially resolved objects such as I~Zw~18. {In this context, detecting the emission bump around \li{O}{VI}{3818} (where the existing data is problematic, Sect.~\ref{sec:opt}) is a worthwhile future goal that could conclusively prove our theory about these WO stars -- and thus, the existence of CHE.
+At the faintness of I~Zw~18, such a measurement can only be done by a 6-10m class telescope with a low- or medium-resolution spectrograph.}

-Our stars are expected to end their lives with certain explosions such as long-duration gamma-ray bursts \citep{Yoon:2005,Woosley:2006,Yoon:2006}, supernovae of type~I~b/c or even superluminous supernovae of the hydrogen-poor type~I \citep[][which of these would happen, depends mainly on their mass]{Szecsi:2016,Szecsi:2017short,Szecsi:2017long,AguileraDena:2018}.
-In a close binary system they may even form a double compact object which leads to gravitational wave emission upon merging \citep{deMink:2009b,deMink:2016,Mandel:2016,duBuisson:2020G,Riley:2021,Sharpe:2024G}.
-Finding evidence for the existence of this evolutionary pathway in I~Zw~18 is, therefore, of upmost importance, and serves as motivation to study this dwarf galaxy further in the future.
+Our stars are expected to end their lives with certain explosions such as long-duration gamma-ray bursts \citep{Yoon:2005,Woosley:2006,Yoon:2006}, supernovae of type~I~b/c, or even superluminous supernovae of the hydrogen-poor type~I \citep[][which of these would happen depends mainly on their mass]{Szecsi:2016,Szecsi:2017short,Szecsi:2017long,AguileraDena:2018}.
+In a close binary system, they may even form a double compact object that leads to gravitational wave emission upon merging \citep{deMink:2009b,deMink:2016,Mandel:2016,duBuisson:2020G,Riley:2021,Sharpe:2024G}.
+Finding evidence of the existence of this evolutionary pathway in I~Zw~18 is therefore of upmost importance, and serves as motivation to study this dwarf galaxy further in the future.